relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/11 - Cisco Security Platforms and APIs/main.md

 &nbsp;

 The API `https://ise.devnetsandbox.com:9060/ers/config/endpoint` posts the data to create a new endpoint.
-It uses the POSt method.  the following shows the payload that is needed to create an Endpoint called 'DevNet Endpoint' with a specified groupId.
+It uses the POST method.  the following shows the payload that is needed to create an Endpoint called 'DevNet Endpoint' with a specified groupId.

 &nbsp;